Faith Loves Company

 Clarify Your Values

 Get clear on what matters most to you, and let those values guide your decisions.
-Aim for 3 core values and use them to guide what you say yes and no to.
+Aim for 2-3 core values and use them to guide everything you say yes and no to.

 Set Boundaries

-Practice saying “no” to what doesn’t align with your goals or priorities.
-Once you know your values this will come easier.
+Practice saying “no” to what doesn’t align with your values, goals, or priorities.
+Once you are living by your values, boundary setting will come easier.

 Focus on Impact, Not Approval